 Ingredients:

-- Gochujang.
+- Gochujang (affiliate).
 Korean fermented chili paste.
 Bright red with a thick, pasty texture, the flavor is spicy-sweet, savory, and little smoky.
-The fermentation process makes Gochujang truly special.
-Naturally vegan, the main ingredients are salt, soybeans, sweet rice, barley malt or rice syrup, and dried red chili powder.

 - Sugar.
-Sweetness rounds out all the intense flavors of this sauce.
-Regular sugar works great.
-But maple syrup and honey add a slightly deeper flavor if you have it.
+Sweetness rounds out all the intense flavors.
+Regular white granulated sugar works great.
+Can be swapped with maple syrup or honey.

 - Soy Sauce.
 Add more umami richness with a little bit of soy sauce.
 Note: do not use low-sodium soy sauce!
 I find it leaves behind a weird metallic taste.